About Our Practice

 The purpose of this post-approval study (PAS) is to evaluate the safety of long-term use of the OPTIMIZER Smart and CCM therapy.
 The study will also evaluate the effects of CCM therapy on your quality of life and HF symptoms.

-Participants in this study are scheduled to have a cryoablation procedure using the Medtronic Arctic Front™ System and Family of Cardiac Cryoablation Catheters (Arctic Front™) for the treatment of your atrial fibrillation (AF).
+Participants in this study are scheduled to have a cryoablation procedure using the Medtronic Arctic Front™ System or Freezor™MAX Family of Cardiac Cryoablation Catheters (Arctic Front™) for the treatment of your persistent atrial fibrillation (AF).
 This type of procedure targets cardiac tissue that is causing your AF in order to freeze and destroy the abnormal tissue.
-The purpose of this study is to evaluate and describe clinical performance and safety data in a broad patient population treated with the Arctic Front™ System which is approved by the U.S. Food and Drug Administration (FDA).
+The purpose of this study is to describe clinical performance and safety data in persistent AF patients treated with the Arctic Front™ and Freezor™MAX Families of Cardiac Cryoablation Catheters, which are approved by the U.S. Food and Drug Administration (FDA).

 Medtronic LEADR - Lead Evaluation for Defibrillation and Reliability